-(lecture - 225 hours, laboratory/clinical - 125 hours, internship - 100 hours in a medical office) 18 weeks (25 hour per week schedule) or 29 weeks (16 hour per week schedule) Registration fee: \$75 Tuition: \$4,800 (exam fees are not included) Cost of books, uniform and supplies: \$120 Prerequisites: HS/GED Maximum number of students in a classroom: 30 Teacher-to-student ratio: 1:30 for classroom, 1:20 for labs Graduation Rate for July 1, 2016 - June 30, 2017: 100% Placement Rate for July 1, 2016 - June 30, 2017 based on ACCET methodology: 90% This program provides training in clinical procedures used by entry level medical assistants working in hospitals, clinics, doctor's offices, and other healthcare settings.
+(lecture - 225 hours, laboratory/clinical - 125 hours, internship - 100 hours in a medical office)

+18 weeks (25 hour per week schedule) or 29 weeks (16 hour per week schedule)

+Tuition: \$4,800 (exam fees are not included) Cost of books, uniform and supplies: \$120

+Teacher-to-student ratio: 1:30 for classroom, 1:20 for labs

+Placement Rate for July 1, 2016 - June 30, 2017 based on ACCET methodology: 90%

+This program provides training in clinical procedures used by entry level medical assistants working in hospitals, clinics, doctor's offices, and other healthcare settings.

 Medical assistants have always been critical employees in the health care system, but they are becoming even more important as the industry expands, technology advances, and the population ages.
 What makes medical assistants so important?
 Well they are the ones who make sure a patient receives the best possible care from the time he enters a hospital, doctor's office, or other medical facility to the time he leaves.
 For medical assistants, the job can be both professionally and emotionally rewarding and can also serve as a stepping stone to another position in the medical field; with training as a medical assistant, you will have the basic knowledge necessary to begin building a career in the health care field.